Bridging Evolutionary Algorithms and Reinforcement Learning: A Comprehensive Survey on Hybrid Algorithms: Synergistic Optimization of EA and RL

 ERL-Re$^2$~\cite{Re2} uncovers a primary problem prevalent in the existing ERL-related research: the wide use of isolated policy architectures, where each individual operates within its private policy network.
 However, this independent structure often hinders the efficient transfer of valuable knowledge.
 To solve the problem, ERL-Re$^2$ decomposes the policies into a shared state representation and independent linear policy representations.
 The policy structure facilitates knowledge sharing while simultaneously compacting the policy space.
 Moreover, ERL-Re$^2$ proposes behavioral-level genetic operators (B-GA) based on linear policy representations, coupled with an $H$-step bootstrap fitness surrogate for population evaluation.
-As a result, ERL-Re$^2$ achieves state-of-the-art performance on MuJoCo tasks.
+ERL-Re$^2$ achieves state-of-the-art performance on MuJoCo tasks.

-VEB-RL~\cite{li2023value} primarily addresses the issue of previous works overlooking value-based RL.
-VEB-RL constructs a population of value functions and corresponding target functions, using TD error as the fitness metric for value function approximation.
+VEB-RL~\cite{li2023value} addresses the issue of previous works overlooking value-based RL.
+VEB-RL constructs a population of value functions and corresponding target functions, using negative TD error as the fitness metric for value function evaluation.
 VEB-RL also introduces an elite interaction mechanism to avoid wasting interaction resources.
 VEB-RL significantly enhances DQN and Rainbow on MinAtar and Atari.

 EvoRainbow~\cite{lievorainbow} and EvoRainbow-Exp~\cite{lievorainbow} systematically review this branch of works from five perspectives through experiments, providing a detailed comparison of mechanisms with the same functionality.
 By integrating the most effective mechanisms, they construct EvoRainbow and its exploratory version, EvoRainbow-Exp.
 EvoRainbow incorporates parallel mode, shared architecture, CEM, Genetic Soft Update, and H-Step Bootstrap (Critic).
 EvoRainbow-Exp combines parallel mode, private architecture, CEM, and Genetic Soft Update.
 Both EvoRainbow and EvoRainbow-Exp have demonstrated superiority over the current state-of-the-art ERL methods across 20 tasks, including locomotion tasks, manipulation tasks, Maze tasks, and Minatar.